Cognitive-Creators-AI/openrouter-performance-tester/README.md

 - Settings
   - orpt.saveTestHistory (boolean, default true): save ad‑hoc test results to history
   - orpt.maxHistoryItems (number, default 100): cap history size
+  - orpt.requestTimeoutMs (number, default 120000): request timeout for chat/completions

 Troubleshooting
-- Charts not visible:
+- Charts not visible or look blurry:
-  - Use the latest VSIX; ORPT loads Chart.js from node_modules/chart.js/dist/chart.umd.js in packaged builds.
+  - The extension bundles Chart.js; ensure the Dashboard view is open in a normal VS Code editor window (not restricted contexts).
   - If a chart shows “No data to display”, there were no successful datapoints to plot.
 - Provider list looks wrong:
   - Change the model and wait for endpoints; the list is scoped to the selected model (plus “auto”).
+  - If the endpoints API is unavailable or returns nothing, ORPT uses a safe fallback based on model prefix.
-- PDF export disabled:
+- PDF export:
-  - Ensure jsPDF UMD is present (node_modules/jspdf/dist/jspdf.umd.min.js).
-Button auto‑enables when detected.
+  - jsPDF is bundled; the PDF button enables automatically.
+If it’s disabled, reload the window and re‑open the dashboard.
 - Rate limiting:
   - OpenRouter or endpoints may throttle; reduce iterations or concurrency (suites run sequentially by design).
+- Timeouts:
+  - If long generations are common, increase orpt.requestTimeoutMs in Settings.

-Roadmap (Preview → Stable)
+Roadmap
 - Quality scoring from reference outputs (starting with exact/heuristic checks for short answers).
 - Weighted aggregations in suite metrics.
 - Full multi‑model suite runner (batch entire suites across many models).
 - Strongly typed message contracts, tests, and CI.
-- Slimmer VSIX by moving vendor assets or bundling.
+- Further bundle size reduction as needed.

 Contributing and license
 - Issues/ideas: please open a GitHub issue.
-- PRs welcome (Preview items above are a great place to start).
+- PRs welcome (items above are a great place to start).
 - License: MIT (see LICENSE).